viteo/small3dlib/README.md

 - Use the provided Python tools to convert your model and textures to C arrays, include them in your program and set up the scene struct.
 - Init the 3D models and the scene with provided init functions (`S3L_init*`), set the position of the camera.
-- Call `S3L_drawScene` on the scene to perform the frame rendering.
-This will cause the library to start calling the `S3L_PIXEL_FUNCTION` in order to draw the frame.
+- Call `S3L_newFrame` to prepare for rendering, then call `S3L_drawScene` on the scene to perform the frame rendering.
+  This will cause the library to start rendering and calling the `S3L_PIXEL_FUNCTION` in order to draw the frame.
 You can of course modify the function or write a similar one of your own using the more low-level functions which are also provided.
 - Fixed point arithmetics is used as a principle, but there is no abstraction above it, everything is simply an integer (`S3L_Unit` type).
 The space is considered to be a dense grid, and what would normally be a 1.0 float value is an int value equal to `S3L_FRACTIONS_PER_UNIT` units.
 Numbers are normalized by this constant, so e.g. the sin function returns a value from `-S3L_FRACTIONS_PER_UNIT` to `S3L_FRACTIONS_PER_UNIT`.
+You have to pass numbers of this format to the library functions, but of course you may chooe to use floats in other places of your program.

 ## tips/troubleshooting